Product Management Case Studies: Real Examples & How to Solve Them

 Companies test a range of skills using different types of case studies.
 You’ll likely encounter one or more of these:

-To learn more about the recommended frameworks, read: Product Design Interview: What It Is, Questions, & Tips
+For more frameworks, read: Product Design Interview: What It Is, Questions, & Tips

 How to Prepare for a Product Manager Case Study Interview